fbaldux/NVOptContr/README.md

 The program saves to Analysis/phi{...} the histogram of `phi = eta\_bound / eta`, from the SA optimization starting at infinite temperature.
 It also saves to Analysis/finalT\_{...} the averages as a function of the total sensing time.

+## J\_experiment.cpp

+The program computes the couplings J for the spin glass Hamiltonian.
+The couplings represent the noise to be filtered out.

+## J\_larger.cpp

+The program computes the couplings J for the spin glass Hamiltonian.
+The couplings represent the noise to be filtered out.
+The noise spectral density is similar to the experiment, but with a larger spread.

 ## multi.sh